rtlabs-com/p-net/doc/creating_gsdml_files.rst

 cases.
 For full details on GSDML file syntax, see the official GSDML specification.

-An example GSDML file is available in the samples/pn_dev directory of the p-net
+An example GSDML file is available in the samples/pn_dev directory of the P-Net
 repository: https://github.com/rtlabs-com/p-net/tree/master/samples/pn_dev

 A GSDML file is used to describe an IO-device.
 The corresponding file